 So what lessons can we learn from all of this and what measures can we take to protect our planet?
 Are we really too far gone?

 Whilst we have seen some rather incredible benefits of lockdown in terms of the environmental health, it is important to remember that this is only short term.
-Governments will have to loosen and remove lockdown restrictions at some point in order to stabilise the global economy.
+Governments will have to loosen and remove lockdown restrictions at some point in order to stabilize the global economy.

 This does not mean that it is too late to protect and save the planet though!
 If we all make small changes to our everyday lives, we could just maybe reduce some of damages already done.
 We can quite clearly see some of the benefits from strict measures in such a short period of time.